TruebitProtocol/truebit-eth/README.md

 $ [09-08 00:20:00] info: Truebit OS 1.0.0 has been initialized on goerli network at block 3365229.
 ```

-For a self-guided tour or more options than provided in this tutorial, type `help` at the command line, and optionally include a command that you want to learn more about.
+For a self-guided tour or additional options not provided in this tutorial, type `help` at the command line, and (optionally) include a command that you want to learn more about.

 ## Staking tokens

-In order to start a Solver or Verifier, we must first stake TRU into the incentive layer.
-Let's purchase 100 TRU tokens from account 0.
+In order to start a Solver or Verifier, one must first stake TRU into the incentive layer.
+Let's purchase 100 TRU tokens for account 0.
 ```
 token purchase -v 100 -a 0
 ```
-Now we can stake some of them.
+Now we can stake some of our TRU.
 ```
 token deposit -v 50 -a 0
 ```
 We can repeat this process for account 1, if desired.
-We are now ready to start a Verifier, but if we wish to run a Solver, there is one additional step.
+We are ready to start a Verifier, but if we wish to run a Solver, there is one additional step.
 We must purchase a Solver license.
 ```
 license purchase -a 0
 ```

 ## Running Solvers and Verifiers

-We can now start our Solver and Verifier as follows:
+We can now start our Solver and Verifier as follows.
 ```
 start solve -a 0
 start verify -a 1
 ```
-If one does not immediately find a task to solve or verify, try issuing a sample task, e.g.
+If the Solver and Verifier do not immediately find a task on the network, try issuing a sample task yourself.
 ```
 task -f factorial.json submit -a 0
 ```
-Note that Task Submitter address always has first right-of-refusal to solve its own task, so your Solver should pick this one up!
-You can check your task progress here:
+The Task Submitter address always has first right-of-refusal to solve its own task, so your Solver should pick this one up!
+You can check progress of your task here:
 ```
 https://goerli.etherscan.io/address/0x0E1Cb897F1Fca830228a03dcEd0F85e7bF6cD77E
 ```

 ## "Real" sample tasks

-In general, Dapps will issue tasks from smart contracts, not the Truebit OS command line.
-This allows Truebit to call back to the smart contract with a solution.
-To demonstrate this method, the Truebit2020 repo includes some precompiled sample tasks.
-One can deploy them onto the blockchain as follows.
+In general, Dapps will issue tasks from smart contracts rather than the Truebit OS command line.
+This allows Truebit to call back to the smart contract with a verified solution.
+To demonstrate this method, we deploy and issue some tasks that are preinstalled in your Truebit container.
+One can deploy all of the samples onto the blockchain as follows.
 ```
 cd wasm-ports/samples
 sh deploy.sh
 ```
-You may need to edit `deploy.js` and other files and replace `accounts[0]` with the index for your Geth account.
-To run a sample task, `cd` into that directory and run `node send.js` in the appropriate directory as described below.
+To run a sample task, `cd` into that directory and run `node send.js` as detailed below.
+You may wish to edit `../deploy.js` or `send.js` by replacing `accounts[0]` with the index for your Geth account.

- Testing samples, Scrypt
+### Scrypt
  ```
  cd /wasm-ports/samples/scrypt
  node send.js <text>